Canaveral National Seashore: Recreation

+The Canaveral National Seashore is a popular place for boaters, kayakers, fishers, sun-bathers, and hunters with many opportunities for recreation.
+It features numerous boat ramps and locations for launching kayaks, along with miles of beaches popular with locals and tourists.

 The John F. Kennedy Space Center is located at the southern end of the barrier island occupied by Canaveral National Seashore, so access to the seashore is often restricted during launch-related activities at the space center.
 The Playalinda Beach has 13 parking lots numbered from the south.
 NASA's Launch Complex 39B and SpaceX's Launch Complex 39A are easily visible from the approach of the Parking Lot 1 as well as most of the beach.
-Playalinda is usually a popular location for the public get a close viewing of launches from Kennedy Space Center and Cape Canaveral Space Force Station.
+Playalinda is usually a popular location for the public to get a close viewing of launches from Kennedy Space Center and Cape Canaveral Space Force Station.
 Although space is limited and viewing areas are pushed back depending on the launch.

 The seashore also is home to 2 nude beaches.
 Nudists frequent Apollo beach between parking lot 5 on the New Smyrna side, and parking lot 13 for Playalinda Beach on the Titusville side.
 Nudity is legal in the seashore's Volusia County sections past parking lot 5, but is illegal in the Brevard County sections.
 Those who wish to sunbathe or swim nude on Playalinda are supposed to walk about a mile North on the beach to enter the Volusia County section of Playalinda, though the law is sporadically enforced, and Playalinda has a reputation of being a clothing-optional beach.

 Fishing and hunting are extremely popular in the seashore.
 On the beaches, anglers target species such as pompano, whiting, bluefish, and sharks.
 On the Mosquito Lagoon side of the seashore, there are a few fishing piers accessible from the roads.
 Shoreline anglers target species such as speckled trout, redfish, sheepshead, black drum and mangrove snapper.
 Over 2/3 of the entire seashore consists of the Mosquito Lagoon, and there are several kayak and motorboat launches that are located within the seashore.
 Hunters often launch from the seashore to enter the neighboring Merritt Island Wildlife Refuge during hunting season, as hunters are allowed to hunt waterfowl, deer, and wild pigs on specific days of the week in portions of the seashore and the refuge during hunting season.
 A few popular waterfowl targets are Canada goose, teal duck, and wood duck.